parcel-bundler/website/src/features/production.md

 ### Bundle Analyzer

-To generate a HTML file for every bundle, run the `@parcel/reporter-bundle-analyzer` plugin (eith with the `--reporter` flag or via `"reporters"` in .parcelrc):
+To generate a HTML file for every bundle, run the `@parcel/reporter-bundle-analyzer` plugin (using the `--reporter` flag or via `"reporters"` in .parcelrc):

 {% sample "parcel build src/index.html --reporter @parcel/reporter-bundle-analyzer" %}
 {% endsample %}